foersterflorian/YoloV7FeatureVisualization/README.md

 ## Functions
 - displaying a live webcam feed with object prediction based on the [YoloV7 model](https://github.com/WongKinYiu/yolov7) with pre-trained weights on the COCO dataset
 - additional displaying of the model's feature maps for 8 pre-chosen convolutional layers ``(0,1,2,24,59,84,99,104)``
-- all information is processed in real-time with 30 FPS (tested on a Nvidia RTX 4070 Ti)
+- all information is processed in real-time with 30 FPS (tested on an Nvidia RTX 4070 Ti)
 - perform single image prediction if source is provided as path to an image file

 ## Installation of Conda Environment